-Syntax Description conn-max n Sets the maximum number of simultaneous TCP and/or UDP connections that are allowed, between 0 and 65535.
+Syntax Description conn-max n The maximum number of simultaneous TCP and/or UDP connections that are allowed, between 0 and 65535.
 The default is 0, which allows unlimited connections.
-For example, if two servers are configured to allow simultaneous TCP and/or UDP connections, the connection limit is applied to each configured server separately.
-When configured under a class, this keyword restricts the maximum number of simultaneous connections that are allowed for the entire class.
-In this case, one atack host can consume all the connections and leave none of the rest of the hosts matched in the access list under the class. embryonic-conn-max n Sets the maximum number of simultaneous embryonic connections allowed, between 0 and 65535.
+For example, if two servers are configured to allow simultaneous TCP and/or UDP connections, the connection limit is applied to each configured server separately embryonic-conn-max n The maximum number of simultaneous embryonic connections allowed, between 0 and 65535.
 The default is 0, which allows unlimited connections. per-client-embryonic-max n Sets the maximum number of simultaneous embryonic connections allowed per client, between 0 and 65535.
 A client is defined as the host that sends the initial packet of a connection (that builds the new connection) through the security appliance.
 If an access-list is used with a class-map to match traffic for this feature, the embryonic limit is applied per-host, and not the cumulative embryonic connections of all clients that match the access list.
 The default is 0, which allows unlimited connections.
 This keyword is not available for management class maps. per-client-max n Sets the maximum number of simultaneous connections allowed per client, between 0 and 65535.
 A client is defined as the host that sends the initial packet of a connection (that builds the new connection) through the security appliance.
 If an access-list is used with a class-map to match traffic for this feature, the connection limit is applied per-host, and not the cumulative connections of all clients that match the access list.
 The default is 0, which allows unlimited connections.
-This keyword is not available for management class maps.
-When configured under a class, this keyword restricts the maximum number of simultaneous connections that are allowed for each host that is matched through an access list under the class. random-sequence-number {enable disable} Enables or disables TCP sequence number randomization.
+This keyword is not available for management class maps. random-sequence-number {enable disable} Enable or disable TCP sequence number randomization.
 This keyword is not available for management class maps.
 See the "Usage Guidelines" section for more information.